 In our clinic, we prefer and use the Quicksilver Mercury Tri-Test.
 I recently interviewed Dr. Christopher Shade, the director of Quicksilver Scientific, about the various test methods available for mercury and the shortcomings of the “mercury challenge tests” that have been popular in the alternative medicine community.
 Check that out if you haven’t already.

-I would also recommend reading a guest post entitled “Could Mercury Toxicity Be Causing Your Symptoms?” by my staff physician, Dr. Amy Nett.
+I would also recommend reading a guest post entitled “Could Mercury Toxicity Be Causing Your Symptoms?” by Dr. Amy Nett.
 This may help you to recognize potential effects of mercury exposure in your children (and yourself).